Double Tap to Zoom

 LOEWE was early to see the beauty in On Running’s cutting-edge, ultra-bouncy shoes, a favorite of prior creative director Jonathan Anderson.
-As what was likely the last On partnership with Anderson at the helm, the Spanish fashion house quite literally made them its own.
+But even without Anderson at the helm, the Spanish fashion house is continuing to make them its own, quite literally.

-The LOEWE x On Cloudsolo sneaker is the first shoe co-designed by both brands, though it slots in nicely alongside all the prior partnerships.
+The LOEWE x On Cloudsolo sneaker is the first shoe co-designed by both brands — note that it was designed mostly in-house without Anderson's input — though it slots in nicely alongside all the prior partnerships.

 Yes, after three years of producing limited-edition versions of On’s signature shoes, each imbued with subtle branding hits and artful color palettes, LOEWE built an On sneaker from the ground up.